soffan-group-20/assignment4-report/README.md

 35 files changed, with ~1500 LOC changes (most LOC changes are from test snapshots).

+Tests:

+Requirement 1 is simply a presentational requirement, which writing a test for would clutter the code base, since we would essentially be testing whether or not the Angular framework can render HTML elements.

+This test is made to make sure requirement 2 works: https://github.com/TEAMMATES/teammates/blob/a75f084d37361f835fb600c730df5d1a5a2f722e/src/web/app/components/course-copy/course-copy.component.spec.ts

 Architecture:

 In Angular 2 there are things called components, having responsibility for presentation, and service, having responsibility for business logic.
 The course copy logic was now extracted (refactoring pattern) to the `course` service, allowing the logic to be used from any component.
 The instructor home page and the courses page have a lot in common, which is why this service pattern is good for these kinds of projects.
 Angular uses a pattern called dependency injection, to allow for components and other services to dynamically tell the execution environment what services they are dependent on.
 Angular will then, during runtime, inject these services into components and services.
 Services are by default global, but components can demand that they be given a new scope of a service, which will create a new root service for themselves and all their child components, or services which their child component uses.